How to Start a Diet: Tips to Remember

 Unleash your imagination and look for healthy, low calorie recipes!

 5. Be aware of the cheats you give yourself

-You’ll have to be mindful of the times you allow yourself to lapse while you’re dieting, otherwise you’ll wind up ruining the effects of all your efforts.
+You’ll have to be mindful of the times you allow yourself to lapse while you start a diet, otherwise you’ll wind up ruining the effects of all your efforts.

 - Allow yourself to have a sweet in moderation or once a week.
 Pay attention to how much and how often you eat unhealthy foods.

-Chewing your food slowly will help keep you full and satisfied until it’s time for your next meal.
+6. Chew your food slowlyhelp keep you full and satisfied until it’s time for your next meal.